-Beavers is written especially for kids ages 9 to 12, but can be enjoyed by readers of all ages.
+Beavers is written especially for kids ages 9 to 12, but adult readers will find lots to chew on too.

 In this short video, I talk about some of the background to Beavers and what I hope readers will take away from it.

 radical rodents newsletter:

 I won’t be sending out any more Radical Rodents newsletters, but you can still read the back issues: Issue #1; #2; #3; #4; #5; #6; #7: #8, #9, #10, #11.
 (If you would like to learn more about my latest book, Grizzly Bears: Guardians of the Wilderness, please subscribe to Griz Newz, my current newsletter.)